Kweifeng/PursuitShift/README.md

 from stnet.model import ImprovedSTNet from stnet.utils import get_device

-# Initialize model
-device = get_device()
-model = ImprovedSTNet(input_size=9, num_classes=3).to(device)

-# Example input: batch_size=16, seq_len=12, input_size=9
-x = torch.randn(16, 12, 9).to(device)

-# Forward pass
-cls_pred, reg_pred = model(x)
-print(cls_pred.shape)  # [16, 3]
-print(reg_pred.shape)  # [16, 2]

-See examples/example_usage.py for a complete example.
-Modules

-SpatioTemporalAttention: Self-attention mechanism for capturing relationships across time steps.
-ImprovedSTNet: Main model combining temporal, GRU, attention, and convolutional layers.
-DynamicWeightedLoss: Custom loss function for combined classification and regression tasks.

-License
+# License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
-Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.